IoT forecast: connections, revenue and technology trends 2021–2030

-- technology trends including the number of 2G, 3G/4G, 5G, NB-IoT, LTE-M and ‘other LPWA’ connections and connectivity service revenue worldwide by application
+- analysis of technology trends including the number of 2G, 3G/4G, 5G, NB-IoT, LTE-M and ‘other LPWA’ connections and connectivity service revenue worldwide by application

-- an overview of the key industry sectors and the share of connections and revenue that they contribute
+- an overview of the key industry sectors for IoT and their share of IoT connections and revenue

-- the revenue generated worldwide from hardware, applications and connectivity services.
+- data on the IoT revenue generated worldwide from hardware, applications and connectivity services.

 Full country level coverage of the forecasts is included in Analysys Mason's DataHub.